 - Learn how to block instant messages or use mail filters to block emails.

 - Know how to report bullying to social media sites, internet service providers or website administrators.
 Ask a parent or teacher for help.

 Chatdanger contains safety advice on mobiles, chatrooms, email, online games and instant messaging.

 Digizen focuses on responsible use of the internet.
 Its section on cyberbullying includes a short film called Let’s fight it together, about how a boy deals with being cyberbullied.

-Anti-bullying ambassadors offers tips on how to stay safe online, including how to report abuse on social media sites and apps.
+Anti-bullying ambassadors offers tips on how to stay safe on Online Games, including how to report abuse on social media sites and apps.

 Bullying at Work